apache/drill/_docs/manage-drill/017-configuring-a-shared-drillbit.md

 ---
-title: "How Multiple Users Share a Drillbit"
+title: "Configuring a Shared Drillbit"
-parent: "Multitenant and Multi-instance Architectures"
+parent: "Configuring Different Workloads"
 ---
 To manage a cluster in which multiple users share a Drillbit, you configure Drill queuing and parallelization.